 Fivetran data residencylink

-Fivetran runs data connectors on servers in the United States (US), Canada, European Union (EU), United Kingdom (UK), Australia, and Singapore.
+Fivetran runs data connectors on servers in the United States (US), Canada, European Union (EU), United Kingdom (UK), Australia, Singapore, and India.
 You can select your preferred data processing location when configuring your destination.
 All connectors configured in a destination run in the destination’s designated location.
 This means that in most cases, your data will not leave our region-specific servers during processing.
 For example, if you configure your destination to use our EU servers, your data will not leave the EU during processing.
 See our destination documentation to learn how to configure your data processing location.

 The exception to this rule are connectors that sync webhooks and event data.
 By default, we store that event data in a cloud storage service in one of the following data processing locations: